LydiaHaile/ArchitectureTP3/README.md

 # ArchitectureTP3

-### Instructions
+### Instructions: all database implementations at once
+- In the root of this directory run the command *./run_test.sh*

+- If permissions error occurs - make the "run_test.sh" file an executable by running

+  *chmod +x run_test.sh*

+  then, run the first command once again.

+### Instructions: all database implementations at individually
-To run the tests on the different database implementations follow the commands listed below.
+To run the tests on the different database implementations indivudually follow the instructions listed below.
 _OrientDB_
 - In the root of this directory run the command